JJWesterkamp/rx-postmessenger/README.md

 # rx-postmessenger [![npm version](https://badge.fury.io/js/rx-postmessenger.svg)](https://badge.fury.io/js/rx-postmessenger)

-Minimal RxJS wrapper around the window.postMessage API for both passive (request-response) and active (notification) streams across frame windows.
+Minimal [RxJS](https://github.com/ReactiveX/RxJS) wrapper around the window.postMessage API for both passive (request-response) and active (notification) streams across frame windows.

 ## In short

-An RxPostmessenger class instance establishes one end of a "connection" between 2 window objects, using the `window.postMessage` API.
+An RxPostmessenger class instance establishes one end of a connection between 2 window objects, using the `window.postMessage` API.
 Each instance targets _one single_ `Window` object.
 It also only accepts incoming messages from that specific window object while it's serving documents from _one single_ origin.

 **Typescript users**